Pasadena Wrongful Death Lawyer

 - Traumatic brain injuries

-Many of the situations that inspire wrongful death claims are also against the law.
-Sometimes, a defendant will be charged with a DUI and found liable for wrongful death, as well.
-In other cases, people found not guilty of murder can still be found liable for wrongful death.
+Many situations that inspire wrongful death claims are also against the law.
+Sometimes, a defendant will be charged with a DUI and found liable for wrongful death.
+In other cases, people not guilty of murder can still be found responsible for wrongful death.

 Attorney Brian Claypool practices to help victims of preventable wrongdoings.
 He hopes he gets the opportunity to represent you, too.